jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **tax loss component** is defined in section IA 2(7) (Tax losses)
   - **tax pooling account** is defined in section RP 17B (Tax pooling accounts and their use)
   - **tax position** is defined in section 3(1) of the Tax Administration Act 1994
-  - **tax situation** means, for the purposes of sections HZ 4B and HZ 4D (which relate to the transition of a qualifying company into a partnership or sole tradership), a status, right, obligation, liability, asset, or other thing authorised or arising under, required or imposed by, or necessary to comply with an Inland Revenue Act, and debts payable to the Commissioner
+  - **tax situation** means, for the purposes of sections HZ 4B, HZ 4D, and HZ 4E (which relate to the transitional provisions for look-through companies), a status, right, obligation, liability, asset, or other thing authorised or arising under, required or imposed by, or necessary to comply with an Inland Revenue Act, and debts payable to the Commissioner
   - **tax withheld** means an amount of tax—
     (a) withheld from a PAYE income payment under the PAYE rules to the extent to which it is a tax credit under section LB 1 (Tax credits for PAYE income payments):
     (b) withheld and paid to the Commissioner under the RWT and NRWT rules to the extent to which it is a tax credit under section LB 3 or LB 5 (which relate to tax credits for passive income):